spack/spack/lib/spack/docs/build_systems/gopackage.rst

-In particular, in order to satisfy Spack's requirement that nothing is downloaded during the build step, the package needs to define "resources" that describe from whence to fetch each dependency, where to emplace it, and the version of the package to which it applies.
+In particular, in order to satisfy Spack's requirement that nothing is downloaded during the build step, the package needs to define "resources" (details in :ref:`resources`) that describe from whence to fetch each dependency, where to emplace it, and the version of the package to which it applies.
 It is possible (likely) that each release of the project will have a different set of resources definitions.

 We're following the approach used by the FreeBSD Ports team (for the curious, their Porters Handbook includes more details about `how to